Systems Thinking

 Enabling Long-Term Consistency

 Resources specific to UX copy at Gap Inc. were incomplete.
 With a robust view across channels, products, and designs I was able to improve the ways the organization spoke with our users by identifying and filling needs used across brands and channels.
-The first step was to improve UX Copy Guidelines.
+The first step was to improve UX copy guidelines.
 While vast details were made available to designers and developers, few included content specifics which lead to inconsistent messaging and formatting across a variety of customer experiences.

-Shortly after starting in UX at Gap, I executed an audit of resources which were found across multiple channels.
-As the guidelines evolved, I was able to consolidate and build resources including company-specific nomenclature, channel-specific recommendations, voice and tone guidelines.
+Shortly after starting in UX at Gap, I executed an audit of writing resources which were found across multiple channels.
+As the guidelines evolved, I was able to consolidate and build resources including company-specific nomenclature, channel-specific recommendations, and voice and tone guidelines.

 Within the Writing Guidelines